 Going too fast in light of visibility conditions

 Failing to use headlights in conditions in which visibility is diminished

 Failing to use headlights when required by law

 Following too closely

 These are just a few examples of how a driver could be negligent in poor weather conditions, and an attorney will be able to review the facts of your case and advise you as to whether you have a right to sue.

 Contact a Fayetteville personal injury attorney for a free consultation

 People who have been hurt in auto accidents in which poor weather played a role may be entitled to compensation.
-To schedule a free consultation with one of our Fayetteville auto accident lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our Fayetteville auto accident lawyers, call Shane Smith Law today at (770) 487-8999.